algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 - Battery doesn't need maintenance
 - Doesn't work in the case of electric shortage
 - Latency of 15 mins in informations of the sign
-- Latency of a few minutes the sended commands ( Depending on the network usage at this time)
+- Latency of a few minutes of the sended commands ( Depending on the network usage at this time)
 - Can add features as needed

 ------------------------------